Plus500 vs Libertex (Forex Club) Comparison

 Which broker offers more trading platforms?

-For trading platforms Libertex (Forex Club) supports a Proprietary Platform and Desktop Platform (Windows), whereas Plus500 supports a Proprietary Platform.
-Both do not have cTrader, DupliTrade and ZuluTrade
+For trading platforms Plus500 supports a Proprietary Platform, whereas Libertex (Forex Club) supports a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade

 Does Plus500 offer MetaTrader?
 Does Libertex (Forex Club) offer MetaTrader?

-For MetaTrader Libertex (Forex Club) provides MetaTrader 4 (MT4), while Plus500 provides neither of these.
-If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.
-Both do not have MetaTrader 5 (MT5).
+For MetaTrader Plus500 provides neither of these, while Libertex (Forex Club) provides MetaTrader 4 (MT4).
+If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers., neither have MetaTrader 5 (MT5)

 How do Plus500 and Libertex (Forex Club) differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while Libertex (Forex Club) requires a minimum deposit of $10.
 From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while Libertex (Forex Club) offers spreads of -1.
-Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or Libertex (Forex Club)?

-Libertex (Forex Club) offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Both do not have Spread Betting.
-Looking at total tradeable symbols, Plus500 has 1896, compared to 300 from Libertex (Forex Club).
+Plus500 offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Plus500 has 2800, compared to 300 from Libertex (Forex Club).